step-security-bot/zowe-cli/CONTRIBUTING.md

 - Zowe CLI and plug-ins should be `scoped` under `@zowe`.
 - Throw ImperativeError (or perhaps a wrapping of these) instead of throwing Error objects for automatic logging and node-report captures.
 - Provide adequate logging to diagnose problems that happen at external customer sites.
-- Avoid using/referencing to `zowe` or `Zowe CLI` within help, source file names, and errors - this name is subject to change.
+- Avoid using/referring to `zowe` or `Zowe CLI` within help, source file names, and errors - this name is subject to change.
 For example use `cli` instead.
-- Keep "packages" small and independent without cross dependencies (e.g. `zosjobs` logically should not depend on `zosfiles` package)
+- Keep "packages" small and independent without cross dependencies (e.g. `zosjobs` logically should not depend on `zosfiles` package).
-  - When a package is dependent on another package, import the through the dependent package's interface (`index.ts`) e.g. `packages/zosjobs/src/GetJobs.ts` will import the `rest` package via:
+  - When a package is dependent on another package, import the through the dependent package's interface (`index.ts`). e.g. `packages/zosjobs/src/GetJobs.ts` will import the `rest` package via:
     ```typescript
        import { ZosmfRestClient } from "../../../rest";